Biden warns another terror attack in Kabul ‘highly likely’ in next 24-36 hours

 President Biden on Saturday warned that another terrorist attack in Afghanistan in the next 24-36 hours is "highly likely" -- as he promised to continue to pursue the group responsible for Thursday’s attack that killed 13 U.S. troops.

-"The situation on the ground continues to be extremely dangerous, and the threat of terrorist attacks on the airport remains high," Biden said in a statement.
+"The situation on the ground continues to be extremely dangerous, and the threat of terrorist attacks on the airport remains high," Biden said in a statement after a meeting with national security advisors and commanders in the field.
 "Our commanders informed me that an attack is highly likely in the next 24-36 hours."

 PENTAGON SAYS TWO ISIS-K TARGETS WERE KILLED IN AIR STRIKE: LIVE UPDATES